 - What values should govern the way we interact with each other and with our customers?

 Once you’ve developed the values statement, posting it in your break room isn’t enough.
-It’s critical to identify any changes to your agency culture that you’ll make or practices you’ll adopt to support value integration.
-Teach out those values again and again to your team.
-With every action, meeting, campaign and event these values should be the foundation, and reward team members who exemplify these values and promote not only the values but positive team work as well.
+It’s critical to identify any changes to your agency culture that you’ll make or practices that you’ll adopt as a team to support value integration.
+Build team culture by teaching out those values again and again to your team.
+With every action, meeting, campaign, and event, these values should be the foundation, and reward team members who exemplify these values and promote not only the values but positive team work as well.

 It's getting more difficult than ever for agencies to find and retain top digital talent.
 Once you've figured out how to build a team that fits and enhances your agency culture, you want to keep those valuable employees.
 That's why mutual respect has time and again been shown to be a key core value for thriving agencies with a team building culture.
 Examples of how to show respect at work include:

 - Treat others with courtesy, politeness, and kindness

 - Encourage colleagues to express opinions and ideas